-Editor's Note: Algoma Country staff first came into contact with Bill McLeod after we published our story about the Chapleau Game Preserve.
-We were delighted to learn that Bill is the grandson of the man who made a significant effort towards the creation of the Preserve.
-It is still the largest game preserve in the world today, encompassing just under 2,000,000 acres of land.
+Editor's Note: Bill McLeod is the grandson of William McLeod who made a significant effort towards the creation of the Chapleau Crown Game Preserve.
+It's the largest game preserve encompassing just under 2,000,000 acres of land.
 Bill is a published author who has written a number of books dedicated to the history of the area and its colourful past.
-I asked Bill to share his family's story and why he wrote his books.
+Thank you, Bill, for sharing your family's stories.

 "My mother, Georgina Emiry was born on a farm near Gore Bay on Manitoulin Island.
 She graduated from North Bay Normal School in 1923 and taught at a number of one-room schoolhouses along the North Shore between Massey and Echo Bay.
 My mother arrived in Chapleau sometime in the 1930s, met my father and they married in 1939.
 I was their only child."

 When I was talking to Bill about his family, one fact that really stood out to me was about Bill's mother, from her days of teaching school:

 "She was one of the first if not the first, kindergarten teachers in Canada to allow children to write with their left hand if that was what they preferred."

 I found it interesting that children would have been taught to only write with a particular hand, whereas today, something like this wouldn't matter, with people being left or right-handed.
 Bill told me that even as late as the 1960s some teachers were still tying left-handed kids' hands behind their backs and thumping them on the hands and fingers if they tried to write left-handed.
 That is definitely not something you would see happening in schools today!

 I asked Bill to talk to me about Chapleau -- what it was like growing up there and the town's early beginnings: